graphile/graphile.github.io/src/pages/postgraphile/subscriptions.md

 we recommend that you take the Custom Subscriptions approach as it allows you to be much more expressive about the realtime features of your GraphQL API.

+NOTE: the endpoint for subscriptions is the same as for GraphQL, except the protocol is changed from `http` or `https` to `ws` or `wss` respectively.

 ---

 ### Custom Subscriptions